NattyDuzza/LambdaNotes/03_implementation.md

 The code successfully isolates the value of the field important for this process.
 This value needs to be checked and placed into a variable that can be accessed by other subroutines in the class.
 I am future proofing the development by placing the value in a variable; I could just return the value read, or return a boolean value, however by putting it in a variable I still have the option of using object oriented variables at a later date if the planned solution of simply returning to other subroutines.

-After another addition of code, the code looks as such:
+After another iteration of code, the code looks as such:

 ```python